alexlib/trans_heat_cond/README.md

 Numerical solutions for 1D transient heat conduction in a solid sphere or cylinder.

 ### lumped
-Lumped capacitance method for 1d transient heat conduction.
+Lumped capacitance method for 1D transient heat conduction in a solid sphere, cylinder, and slab shape.

 #### License
 Code in this repository is available under the MIT license.
 See the LICENSE file for more information.